The Queensland Government welcomes successful business investors who wish to invest and live in Queensland, Australia.

 Queensland will consider permanent residency nominations for skilled workers and alumni of Queensland higher education institutions under this visa category.

-This visa allows nominated skilled workers to work and live in regional Queensland for four years, and is a pathway to permanent residency.
+This visa allows nominated skilled workers to work and live in regional Queensland for 4 years, and is a pathway to permanent residency.

 Learn more about Queensland’s skilled and business migration, including eligibility requirements, by visiting the Business and Skilled Migration Queensland website.

 Note: All visas are granted by the Australian Department of Home Affairs.